 IBERDROLA, S.A. (holding company):

 - The Board of Directors defines and oversees the policies, strategies and guidelines for the management of the Group, and takes strategic decisions.

-b) Assumption by the chairman of the Board of Directors & chief executive officer, with the technical support of the Operating Committee, by the Business CEO (director general) appointed by the Board of Director, with overall responsibility for all of the businesses of the Group, and by the rest of the management team, of the duty of organisation and strategic coordination within the Group through the dissemination, implementation, and monitoring of the general strategy and basic management guidelines established by the Board of Directors.
+- The chairman & chief executive officer, with the technical support of the Operating Committee, the Business CEO, and the rest of the management team, assumes the duty of organisation and strategic coordination of the Group through the dissemination, implementation, and monitoring of the overall strategy and basic management guidelines established by the Board of Directors.

-d) The head of business companies of the Group assume decentralised executive responsibilities, enjoy the independence necessary to carry out the day-to-day and effective management of each business, and are assigned responsibility for the day-to-day control thereof.
+- Assume decentralised executive responsibilities, enjoy the independence necessary to carry out the day-to-day administration and effective management of each of the businesses, and are responsible for the day-to-day control thereof.